Pretty Peony & Peony Substitutes

 Not a common wedding flower, Carnations are a low budget alternative to Peonies and have been slowly making a comeback over the past few years.
 In previous years Carnations have had the stigma of being filler flowers and synonymous with ‘petrol shop’ flowers.
 The Carnation bloom is much smaller than the Peony, but bundled together Carnations take on a new and larger ruffled form.
 On their own they create a unique textured look, but particularly as Peony substitute a few Carnations bundled together among other beautiful flowers in your bouquet will look stunning.
 Carnations also handle hot summers well.
 In the Language of Flowers a red carnation means “divine love”, a solid colour means ‘yes’, perfect for a wedding!

-Other great flower substitutes include: Dahlia which blooms over Summer and Chrystanthums!
+Other great flower substitutes include: Dahlia which bloom over Summer and Chrystanthums!